Shalom and WelcomeCongregation Beth Ahm is a Modern Conservative synagogue led by Rabbi Alan Lefkowitz.

-We continue our tradition of offering complimentary HIGH HOLY DAYS tickets to our members and to Jews
+We are honored to continue our tradition of offering complimentary HIGH HOLY DAYS tickets to our members and to Jews

-and their families who are not members of any other synagogue, and we welcome the
+and their families who are not members of any other synagogue, and we welcomed the

-Here are some ongoing programs and services we are proud to offer:
+Here are some ongoing programs and services and special event that we are proud to offer:

 Bar and Bat Mitzvah - Preparation is part of our Religious School, under the direction of Rabbi Lefkowitz.
 Adults also may prepare for a Bar/Bat Mitzvah ceremony.